unreno/dropseq/README.md

 $DROP_SEQ_PATH/ConvertToRefFlat ANNOTATIONS_FILE=mm10/mm10.gtf SEQUENCE_DICTIONARY=mm10/mm10.dict OUTPUT=mm10/mm10.refFlat
 ```

 This creates a refFlat file with only my 2 modifications?
-Have I formatted my ".gtf" file incorrectly?
+Have I formatted my `.gtf` file incorrectly?

-Trying a different utility to create a ".refFlat" file.
+Trying a different utility to create a `.refFlat` file.

-This creates a much larger ".refFlat" file.
+This creates a much larger `.refFlat` file.
 Correct?
 From UCSC's Kent Utils.

 ```BASH
 gtfToGenePred mm10.gtf mm10.refFlat
 ```

-The ".refFlat" file should have a line for each of the transcript ids in the ".gtf" file.
+The `.refFlat` file should have a line for each of the transcript ids in the `.gtf` file.

 For example,